loiclabache/RogerLabache_2023_LanguAging/README.md

 ## Code Release

-The `Script` folder contains 2 sub-folders: `Analysis` and `Visualization`.
+The `Script` folder includes 4 `R` scripts alongside X **simulated** `data files`.
+These simulated files serve as templates, demonstrating the required data structure for successfully executing the code.
+**Please note that these files contain simulated, *not real*, data.**

-The `Analysis` folder contains the scripts to reproduce the results presented in the manuscript.
+The quartet of R scripts is designed to facilitate the replication of results as detailed in the manuscript.

 - `X.R`: `R` script to \[…\].